offbyone/ideas/content/old/general-thoughts/like-flynn.md

 slug: like-flynn
 status: published

-And we\'re in.
+And we're in.

-It\'s a pretty flash place.
+It's a pretty flash place.

-So, thanks to a great many friends \-- of whom only two have a web presence, and therefore get a [web](http://vernondalhart.livejournal.com/) [shoutouts](http://www.offby1.net/mildillson) \-- the move went off as close as can be to the ideal \"without a hitch\" experience.
+So, thanks to a great many friends \-- of whom only two have a web presence, and therefore get a [web](http://vernondalhart.livejournal.com/) [shoutouts](http://www.offby1.net/mildillson) \-- the move went off as close as can be to the ideal "without a hitch" experience.

 I would like to formally thank: